Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

 #### Don't use IF

-According to the coommunity, use IF directive [at your peril](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/).
+According to the coommunity, use the `IF` directive [at your peril](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/).

 ### Configure PHP Files